Show Menu

 Texas β€” recently updated

-• The Texas Senate passed SB 262, which advocates for additional pathways to CPA licensure.
-Its companion bill, HB 1757, has been introduced in the House.
-SB 522, which calls for automatic mobility, was also introduced.
+• The Texas Senate and House passed SB 262, which advocates for additional pathways to CPA licensure.
+It now goes to Gov. Greg Abbott for his signature.

 Utah β€” recently updated Vermont Virginia